 About The Grooming Project

-The pilot program teaches animal grooming, which our research reveals is in high demand in the Kansas City area.
-Groomers make an annual salary from $30k-$70k.
-It is a profession in which individuals with many of the barriers to stable employment – including past addiction, criminal records and incomplete education – can find employment.
-Upon completion of the grooming program, student parents will be able to work in one of the areas 200 pet salons or even start their own animal grooming business.
+We train our students the art of dog grooming, which is an in-demand career in the Kansas City area.
+Groomers make an annual salary ranging from $35k-$70k.
+Grooming is a profession in which individuals with many of the barriers to stable employment – including past addiction, criminal records and incomplete education – can find employment.
+Upon completion of the 6 month grooming training, students can work in one of the area’s 200 pet salons or even start their own grooming business.

-The grooming school program entails 644 classroom hours in 23 weeks, taught by experienced instructors, and an internship in a commercial grooming salon.
+The grooming school program entails 644 classroom hours taught by experienced instructors and three internships in local grooming salons.
 The parenting program teaches students the importance of active parenting, higher education, budget management, nurturing skills and resources.

 Learn more about The Grooming Project in this story about one of our students in the Kansas City Star!